 The two-stage process for imposing duties and safeguards is set out at 5.1 Authorities Governing Anti-dumping and Countervailing (AD/CVD).

 At various stages in the investigation (initiation, provisional determinations, final determinations, and the Secretary of State accepting or rejecting the recommendation) the authorities publish notices summarising their findings and the reasons for their decision.
-In between these stages, non-confidential versions of documents submitted by review participants are available on the authorities’ website for public access.
+Non-confidential versions of documents submitted by review participants are available on the TRA’s website.

 UK law does not prohibit the imposition of AD/CV duties or safeguards on goods from any specific countries.
-However, at the time of writing, the UK is negotiating and implementing various FTAs which may soon affect this.
-Assuming that these take effect on 1 January 2021, it is likely that the UK will not be permitted to impose AD/CV duties or safeguards on a small number of jurisdictions, reflecting agreements reached to “roll over” existing EU trade agreements with certain countries (notably Switzerland and Liechtenstein, who have already signed agreements with the UK).
-However, these arrangements are the exception rather than the rule – most EU FTAs allow bilateral trade remedies, and the UK’s new FTAs seem likely to reflect this starting point.
+However, at the time of writing, the UK continues to negotiate and implement various FTAs (many of which have now entered into force) which may soon affect this.
+It is likely that the UK will not be permitted to impose AD/CV duties or safeguards on a small number of jurisdictions, reflecting agreements reached to “roll over” existing EU trade agreements with certain countries (notably Switzerland, although the UK–Swiss FTA states that this will be reviewed).
+However, these arrangements are the exception – most EU FTAs allow bilateral trade remedies, and the UK’s new FTAs reflect this starting point.

 Duties are typically in place for five years, unless the TRA recommends (and the Secretary of State accepts) that a lesser period suffices.
 Measures may be reviewed in two main ways.
 First, interim reviews can take place during the life of the measure to determine whether the measure should be varied or revoked during its five-year lifespan.
 These reviews generally cannot happen until at least one year after the measure commenced (unless the TRA decides to initiate its own review sooner).
 Secondly, expiry reviews may take place to determine whether to extend measures beyond five years.